jocic/PHP.GoogleAuthenticator/readme.md

 ### Example 8 - Account Manager (Saving)

-Saving accounts require is done by calling a "save" method.
+Saving accounts is done by calling the "save" method.

 ```php
 if (!$accountManager->save("my-writable-file.dat"))